open-AIMS/ereefs-documentation/README.md

 status      | the current status of the `Job` (see [Status descriptions](#status-descriptions) for more information) triggeredBy | which system triggered the `Job` creation.
 This can either be `OPERATIONAL` or `EXTRACTION_REQUEST`, history     | a list of descriptions of status changes

+**JJ: how does the JobPlanner know what tasks are required to be performed from this information?
+I can't see a product_id or anything like that.**

 Example: **JJ: Is this example the format of the SNS notification or the MongoDB entry?**
 ```json